yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

     return x
 ```

-Before feeding the model with an image, we need one more additional step to transform an input image into a sequence of patches.
+Before feeding the first image to the model, we need one more additional step to transform an input image into a sequence of patches.
 To do that, we use [einops](https://einops.rocks/), which offers a highly expressive interface to reshape tensors.
 Another way would be applying convolutions but here we are just using bare JAX code so we get a sequence of tokens from an image like this:

 ```python
 from einops import rearrange
 patches = rearrange (image, 'c (h p1) (w p2) -> (h w) (p1 p2 c)', p1=patch_size, p2=patch_size)
 ```
+With this, we are ready to go!
 The final transformer then works by:
 1. reshaping the image into patches
 2. projecting patches into tokens
 3. adding a class token and positional embeddings
 4. looping through a stack of transformer blocks
 5. applying the final classification head

-Let's do this:
+Let's implement these steps:

 ```python
 def transformer(image, vit_parameters):
     # reshape image from c,h,w -> num_patches, patch_size*patch_size
     patches = rearrange (image, 'c (h p1) (w p2) -> (h w) (p1 p2 c)', p1=patch_size, p2=patch_size)